Ashsenior/Ashsenior/README.md

 - 👋 Hi, I’m @Ashsenior
 - 👀 I’m interested in ...
-Computer science
+Machine learning
 - 🌱 I’m currently learning ...
-Django(python) framework
+Data Science and machine learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... ashutoshjunior@gmail.com

 <!---